Dalda: In India

-In 2003, Bunge Limited acquired the Dalda brand from Hindustan Unilever Limited for reportedly under Rs 100 crore.
+In 2003, Bunge Limited acquired the Dalda brand from Hindustan Unilever Limited for reportedly under Rs.
+100 crore.
 Then Bunge made Dalda an umbrella brand (brand repositioning) and started selling different types of refined oils (soyabean, sunflower, Palmolive, etc) based on geography.

 In Pakistan

-On 30 March 2004, Unilever Pakistan accepted an offer of Rs.
-1.33 billion for the sale of its Dalda brand and related business of edible oils and fats to the newly incorporated company Dalda Foods (Pvt.)
+On 30 March 2004, Unilever Pakistan accepted an offer of Rs.133 crores for the sale of its Dalda brand and related business of edible oils and fats to the newly incorporated company, Dalda Foods (Pvt.)
 Limited.
 This was a one-of-a-kind corporate transaction in Pakistan, in which a group of six senior Unilever executives formed a management group and successfully purchased the Dalda business from Unilever Pakistan.
 This was achieved under the banner of the newly formed company Dalda Foods (Pvt.)
 Limited with the support of key financial institutions and Pakistan's biggest edible oil importer Westbury Group.
 In 2017, Dalda Foods was getting ready to get on the Pakistan Stock Exchange.